srikanthmanvi/conjode/README.md

 (conjode.region/gget :lname customer-region) ;=>"Doe" (conjode.region/gget :sex customer-region) ;=>:male

-Note: If clojure keywords are to be stored in geode then clojure.jar should be on the Geode server class path.
+Note: If you want clojure keywords to be stored in geode then clojure.jar should be on the Geode server class path.

 ```